Walid-khaled/Machine-Learning-A2/README.md

 ## Python-Internals
+This repository contains a solution for Assignment2 in Software System Design course for ROCV master's program at Innopolis University.
+Tasks discription can be found [Here](https://hackmd.io/@gFZmdMTOQxGFHEFqqU8pMQ/BJMsNk3Au/).

 This folder contains two files for the assignment created by Walid Shaker: compare.py for task 1. bc.py for task 2,3,4,5.